Development under other legislation

 Environmental Protection Act 1994

-The Environmental Protection Act 1994 provides for the environmental regulation of the mining industry and other proposals as required, including the need for an environmental impact statement and management of this process by the Department of Environment and Heritage Protection.
+The Environmental Protection Act 1994 provides for the environmental regulation of the mining industry and other proposals as required, including the need for an environmental impact statement and management of this process by the Department of Environment and Science.

 - perform seismic survey or drilling activity

-- transport petroleum produced or processed in the area equal to or greater than 50,000 tonnes per annum (threshold rate s515)
+- transport minerals, GHG streams or petroleum produced or processed in an authorised area equal to or greater than 50,000 tonnes per annum (threshold rate section 26 of Mineral and Energy Resources (Common Provisions) Regulation 2016)

 - exceed 50,000 tonnes of haulage per annum to construct a pipeline.